threeaccents/mahi/README.md

 # Mahi [![Go Report Card](http://goreportcard.com/badge/threeaccents/mahi)](https://goreportcard.com/report/threeaccents/mahi)

 Mahi is an all in one HTTP service for image processing, file serving, and storage.
 Mahi also supports chunked, resumable, and concurrent uploads.
+Mahi uses Libvips behind the scenes making it extremly fast and memory efficient.

 Mahi currently supports any s3 compitable storage, which includes (AWS s3, DO Spaces, Wasabi, Backblaze B2).
 The specific storage engine can be set when creating an [application](https://github.com/threeaccents/mahi#applications).